-In recent years, machine learning has made in-roads in traditional science and engineering fields.
-NNs have attracted scientists' interest due to their outstanding capabilities in regression, classification, and prediction tasks.
-Since these methods are relatively new to physics, there are many physical concepts that have not been embedded yet in the structure of NNs.
-In this work, we proposed a physics-inspired unsupervised NN for solving DEs that describe the spatio-temporal motion of dynamical systems.
-The Hamiltonian formulation is embedded in the NN through the loss function and therefore, the predicted solutions conserve energy.
 A smooth and bounded parametric form of solutions was introduced in this study that makes the proposed architecture a symplectic network, and subsequently, a time-invariant unit.
 By appropriately choosing the activation function a better domain knowledge is provided that drastically improves the network performance.
 Moreover, the proposed Hamiltonian architecture allows the network outputs to share their weights.
-Sharing the learning parameters helps the NN to discover underlying co-dependencies and subsequently, improves the network predictability in learning solutions that satisfy nonlinear systems of DEs.
-An error analysis was developed in this work which can be used to analyze how the errors in the predicted solutions propagate in time.
+Sharing the learning parameters helps the NN to discover underlying co-dependencies and subsequently, improves the network predictability in learning solutions that satisfy nonlinear systems of DEs. \resub{The Hamiltonian structure of the proposed NN allows the use of a regularization term that penalizes violation in the energy conservation law.
+This penalty drastically improves the network performance especially for long time solutions.
+The experiments presented in this work indicate that in order to get accurate solutions for larger integration times, more hidden neurons and time points are required increasing the network complexity and the computational cost.
+This cost can be potentially reduced by parallelizing the calculations since each time point is treated independently, however, such an implementation is not presented in this study.
+In the limit of very long integration times, we expect to need very large network complexity and batches of time points, thus, a parallel implementation will be crucial. } An error analysis was developed in this work which can be used to analyze how the errors in the predicted solutions propagate in time.
 In addition, this error analysis provides a threshold in the loss function, where we can early-stop training the network when a certain accuracy occurs, namely a lower error in the predicted solutions is ensured.